-While he’s a strong believer in courtroom advocacy, Pryce also gets results outside the courtroom by developing and cultivating productive relationships with opposing counsel, and relying on his formal mediation training.
+While a strong believer in courtroom advocacy, Pryce also gets results outside the courtroom by developing and cultivating productive relationships with opposing counsel, and relying on his alternative dispute resolution experience and formal mediation training.

 "I’m always looking for ways to use new technology to enhance efficiency and productivity, and better serve my clients."

 Pryce aspires to be a blues harmonica player, but he’s surrounded by tough music critics – friends and colleagues compare his playing of the 12-bar blues to a cat with its tail caught in a screen door.